How to Register for a Sales Tax Permit in Mississippi

 How long does it take to get a Mississippi sales tax permit?

-Expect up to 2 weeks to receive your sales tax permit and sales tax number.
+Expect up to 2 weeks to receive your Mississippi sales tax permit and sales tax number.

-Do you have to renew your Mississippi sales tax permit?
+Do you have to renew a Mississippi sales tax permit?

-Wholesalers and distributors will require a sales tax number, and in some cases require the reseller to submit a Mississippi Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number (also referred to as a wholesale license or reseller’s permit) and in some cases require the reseller to submit a Mississippi Resale Certificate to document the items being purchased are for resale.